-The St. Clair Water Distribution System No. 260006464 is currently supplying drinking water to the City of Sarnia Water Distribution System No. 260003136, at St. Clair Parkway and LaSalle Line, owned and operated by the City of Sarnia.
+The St. Clair Water Distribution System No. 260006464 is currently supplying drinking water to the City of Sarnia Water Distribution System No. 260003136, at St. Clair Parkway and LaSalle Line as well as Virgil Avenue and LaSalle Line, owned and operated by the City of Sarnia.
 The City of Sarnia Water Distribution No. 260003136 is currently supplying St Clair Water Distribution System No. 260006464 at Plank Road North of LaSalle Line.